How to Identify and Treat a Dental Abscess or Tooth Infection

 To avoid tooth abscess complications, you should visit a dentist as soon as you notice any tooth infection symptoms, even if they disappear by themselves.

-If you’re in the UK, click here to find a dentist available ASAP in your area
+Click here to find a dentist available ASAP in your area

 Acute vs. chronic abscess